You are using an outdated browser. Please upgrade your browser to improve your experience.

 Cairnhill Bird Logo

-DRAGON was a research reactor constructed in the 1950s and shut down in 1975.
-The reactor has undergone some decommissioning which involved the removal of most of the radioactively-contaminated equipment outside the reactor core.
+The DRAGON facility, a research reactor constructed in the 1950s and decommissioned in 1975, has undergone progressive decommissioning, including the removal of radioactively-contaminated equipment located outside the reactor core.

-The next phase of decommissioning was to involve the remote decommissioning of the reactor core itself for safe disposal.
+The following phase of this contract involved the remote decommissioning of the reactor core itself to enable safe disposal.

 Cairnhill Bird Logo